 NHL Bracket Challenge

-We helped the NHL create their Bracket Challenge to be as fast, exciting, and engaging as the playoff games themselves.
+We helped the NHL create a game that was as fast, exciting, and engaging as the playoff games themselves.

 Before we designed any buttons, sliders or dropdown menus, we worked with the NHL to help restructure the entire concept of the Bracket Challenge experience.
-We introduced the idea of Bracket Leagues: Groups which participants could create within the Bracket Challenge platform and into which they could invite friends, co-workers and hockey nemeses to compete for bragging rights.
+We introduced the idea of Bracket Leagues: Groups that participants could create within the Bracket Challenge platform to invite their friends, co-workers, and hockey nemeses to compete for bragging rights.

-Bracket Leagues didn’t just add an exciting new dimension to the overall experience, it also enabled the NHL to extend the engagement with fans.
-For the first time, they were able to open up the platform to traffic well before the end of the regular season.
-Fans could now register, onboard, set up their profile, set up their Bracket Leagues and invite other participants all before the post-season matchups were determined.
+Bracket Leagues didn’t just add an exciting new dimension to the overall experience, they also enabled the NHL to extend the engagement with fans.
+For the first time, the league was able to open up the platform to traffic well before the end of the regular season.
+Fans could now register, onboard, set up their profile, set up their Bracket Leagues and invite other participants all before the postseason matchups were determined.

-Anyone who’s ever filled out any type of tournament bracket will immediately recognize the inherent design challenges that come with optimizing that experience for a mobile device.
+Anyone who’s ever filled out a tournament bracket will immediately recognize the inherent design challenges that come with optimizing that experience for a mobile device.
 Namely, the native shape and layout of a typical bracket are entirely unsuited for the mobile screen – too wide to fit in the portrait view and too small to see in the landscape view.
 The typical mobile experience for filling out a bracket is a frustrating pinch & zoom nightmare that leads to as many mobile users abandoning as users completing their brackets.